-Choosing books at the right reading level will help your child improve her literacy skills and learn to enjoy reading.
-Books that are too challenging may discourage her.
-Books that are too easy won’t provide enough opportunity for practice and growth.
-Follow these simple steps to find books at the right level for her.
+Choosing books at the right reading level can help your child get better at reading—and learn to enjoy reading.
+Books that are too challenging can discourage kids.
+Books that are too easy don’t give enough opportunity for practice and growth.

-Ask your child’s school for her reading level.
+Ask the school for your child’s reading level.
 If that information isn’t available, you can get a rough idea at home by using the San Diego Quick Assessment of Reading Ability.
 (Download a PDF of the assessment.)

 Many kids’ books list their reading level on the back or spine.
 Programs like Scholastic’s Book Wizard can help you search for books at your child’s reading level.

 Ask your child to hold up five fingers and read one page of a book.
-When she doesn’t know a word, she puts one finger down.
-If she puts all five fingers down, the book is too hard.
+Each time your child doesn’t know a word, put one finger down.
+If all five fingers end up down, the book is too hard.

-Ask your child to pause after reading a few pages and tell you about what she just read.
-Make sure she really understands the book.
+Ask your child to pause after reading a few pages and tell you about what was just read.
+Make sure your child really understands the book.

 Looking for more ideas?
 Find out why graphic novels can be a great choice for struggling readers.